Deregistration for non-payment of tuition fees

 Can I appeal or make a complaint about being deregistered?

 Yes, you may appeal the decision to deregister you.
 The letter you receive informing you that you have been deregistered should explain that you have a right of appeal against your deregistration.
-If you decide you want to appeal, you must do so within 14 days of the date stated on the letter.
+If you decide you want to appeal, you must do so within 10 working days of the date stated on the letter.
 As deregistration relates to progression on your programme of study, you would need to submit an appeal rather than a complaint.
 If your appeal is successful, you would normally be allowed to be reinstated on your course.
 However, if you are not looking to reverse the deregistration decision, but wish to complain about other matters such as, for example, the way that your deregistration has been processed, you could consider making a complaint.
 You must submit your complaint within 3 months of the date stated on your deregistration letter.

 To find out how to make an appeal or complaint, see the Student Appeals, Complaints and Conduct Office webpages.